tzAcee/cpp-class-creator/README.md

 -Class can be created, while the language is not c++

 ## Settings
-"cpp.sfml.*" - Experimental, not really usefull, just for my private usage
+'''"cpp.sfml.*" - Experimental, not really usefull, just for my private usage'''

-"cpp.creator.setPath": = "string" | null : set your path where the class should be created
+'''"cpp.creator.setPath": = "string" | null | boolean : [NULL by default] set your path where the class should be created as a string.
+When it's null your class will be created in the current workspace.
+Set it to true, when you want a input window to appear on every class creation where you can set creation path.
+On false it will also be created in the current workspace.'''

+'''"cpp.creator.createFolder": = boolean : [FALSE by default] set it to true, so a folder for the class will be created in your workspace -> Only possible when setPath is null.'''

 ## Release Notes

 Init release of C++ Class Creator.
 Have fun.

 Make Pull Request when you have feature ideas.

+### 0.6

+- Added header protection
+- Fixed some issues from the github repository
+- Added Settings [See all available under "Settings"]
+- Increased max class length to 60

+### 0.3-0.5.0

+Demo + minor documentation

+### 0.2.0

+Icon Uploaded

+### 0.1.0

+Some minor Error Handeling

 ### 0.0.1

 Initial release of C++ Class Creator

-### 0.1.0

-Some minor Error Handeling

-### 0.2.0

-Icon Uploaded

-### 0.3-0.5.0

-Demo + minor documentation

 ----------------------------------------------------------------------------------------------------------